kdkrle/airport_management/README.md

 _Discounts_:

-As mentioned earlier, children aged 3-11 years have a 5% discount, and babies aged 1 or 2 years have a 15% discount.
+As mentioned before, children aged 3-11 years have a 5% discount, and babies aged 1 or 2 years have a 15% discount.

 It is possible for passengers to get a discount on the mileage they have